 I know, too – because I know a lot of artists in all kinds of mediums – that a lot of musicians are dismissive of photographers, graphic designers, videographers, writers.
 Some people see those artists’ work as ancillary to their own; they’re not in a band, they’re just taking pictures of a band.
 That’s not really art.
 They should be happy for the exposure.
 It doesn’t look like a lot of work, and anyway, aren’t they doing it for the love of it?

-It’s as shitty an argument when it’s applied to a graphic designer as it is applied to a musician; the gear costs a lot,2 the skill takes time and dedication to develop, the work, when it’s good, is really good.
+It’s as shitty an argument when it’s applied to a graphic designer as it is applied to a musician; the gear costs a lot, ((Adobe Illustrator and Photoshop ain’t free, and even if they somehow are, the computer you access them with is not.)) the skill takes time and dedication to develop, the work, when it’s good, is really good.
 Yes, when they were starting out, just like you, they did some free or crappy gigs to get established, to get experience.
 But once they’ve got the skills and experience, then just like you, they deserve to be paid.

 More to the point, cheaping out on essential tools like band photos, graphics, bios, and other promotional materials makes you look bad.
-Your photos, posters, and bio are often the first thing I see, as a booker or a consumer, before I pay to go to your gig or press play on your music samples.3 They’re your first chance to say ‘We’re a professional band who have got our shit together’ to someone who sees – literally – hundreds of artists’ websites, posters, and promo materials.
+Your photos, posters, and bio are often the first thing I see, as a booker or a consumer, before I pay to go to your gig or press play on your music samples. ((If your music starts playing automatically, I kind-of (totally) hate you, so in an ideal world, I get to press play.))
+They’re your first chance to say ‘We’re a professional band who have got our shit together’ to someone who sees – literally – hundreds of artists’ websites, posters, and promo materials.